 - Gaining Experience from the Great Examples

 Start searching for the great examples of rhetorical analysis essays from the very beginning.
-Find one on the topic similar to your main point.
+Find one on the topic similar to your main theme.
 Follow the given outline or even rewrite the whole text using your original approach.

 - Strong Supporting Words to Apply

-It is the last but not the least point.
+It is the last but not the least thing.
 When you write the rhetorical analysis essay, remember that its main aim is to explain the impact of every device that was used by the author.
 Don’t list the arguments and devices.
 Analyze and explain their effectiveness.

 - Always Proofread and Edit